gitterdoneplease/sslCert-gen/README.md

 # sslCert-gen
-generate self-signed certs with SAN (alternative names)
+bash script to generate self-signed certs with SAN (alternative names)

 Have your rootCA.pem and rootCA.key in your working directory when you run this script.